-I’m an artist filmmaker, using both video and celluloid, living in London.
+I’m a filmmaker, using both video and celluloid, living in London.
 My work?
 A mix of underground experimentation and metafiction, tugging at the leash of film language but with narrative often held close at hand.

 My work has shown widely on film festival and gallery circuits (International Film Festival Rotterdam, NYUFF, EMAF, National Review of Live Art, Triangle France, Brooklyn Museum of Art, ICA London), and includes several award winning experimental narratives, video installation, a collaborative feature film, cinematic sketchbooks, moving image + live soundtrack performance work, etc.